karthikziffer/karthikziffer.github.io/_posts/2021-07-03-statistically-stopping-of-neural-network-training.md

 ##### Augmented Shapiro Wilk Stopping

-While training, accuracy on the test dataset will be increasing, with a high degree of noise from random sampling of the data, and numeric errors amongst other sources.
-When the variations in the test accuracy curve become purely noise and their mean is zero, then you can be fairly confident that learning has stopped.
+<mark>While training, accuracy on the test dataset will be increasing, with a high degree of noise from random sampling of the data, and numeric errors amongst other sources.
+When the variations in the test accuracy curve become purely noise and their mean is zero, then you can be fairly confident that learning has stopped</mark>.

 Per the central limit theorem, when these variations are random they will also be normally distributed.
 The Shapiro Wilk test can tell if the recent accuracy values are normally distributed, and the simple sample t-test will tell you if they have zero mean.

-The problem with this is the nature of the noise during training.
-If the noise of an error curve is too extreme, then any changes will become washed out.
+<mark>The problem with this is the nature of the noise during training.
+If the noise of an error curve is too extreme, then any changes will become washed out</mark>.
 Furthermore, the noise seen is very dependent on the neural networks loss landscape, meaning that the variations are not Independent and Identically Distributed (I.I.D) random variables on small time scales.
 These factors make any statistical analysis very challenging.

 There are three mitigations to the problem of noise together, good results can still be achieved.